Sebastiano-18/Logistic-Regression-from-scratch/README.md

-# Logistic Regression from scratch
+# Logistic Regression From Scratch
 ## PROJECT OVERVIEW
 This project implements Logistic Regression from scratch using NumPy (without scikit-learn’s built-in model).
 It demonstrates how logistic regression works under the hood with gradient descent, sigmoid function, and binary cross-entropy loss.